Infinite Dimensional Multifractal Analysis of the Wiener measure: Introduction

-\end{coro} Here $\Scl_H\nu$ denotes the Hausdorff scale of the measure $\nu$ (see \eqref{Def:sclH} for its definition).
+If, moreover, $X$ is $ \sigma$-compact then we have the equalities: and \end{corollary} Here $\Scl_H\nu$ denotes the Hausdorff scale of the measure $\nu$ (see \eqref{Def:sclH} for its definition).
 For this principle to be effective, we can try to find a measure $\nu$ which maximizes the above equalities.
 For the study the multifractal spectrum of the Wiener measure, we will find that the probability laws of fractional Brownian motions are useful.
-In the well known works on the multifractal analysis of Birkhoff averages in dynamical systems, Gibbs measures play this role (see \cite{fan1994dimensions}, \cite{Fan2021}, \cite{pesin2001multifractal,olsen2003multifractal}.
-Theorem \ref{thm:mass-distribution-scale-intro}, as well Corollary \ref{coro:mass-distrib-pple-intro}, relies on the generalization of Frostman lemma.
+In the well known works on the multifractal analysis of Birkhoff averages in dynamical systems, Gibbs measures play this role (see \cite{fan1994dimensions}, \cite{Fan2021}, \cite{pesin2001multifractal,olsen2003multifractal}).
+Theorem \ref{thm:mass-distribution-scale-intro}, as well as Corollary \ref{coro:mass-distrib-pple-intro}, relies on the generalization of Frostman lemma.
 We will provide, for both, stronger versions of the results, see Theorem \ref{thm:mass-distribution-scale} and Corollary \ref{coro:mass-distrib-pple}.